openspaceaarhus/PhotonSaw/firmware/readme.txt

 it must hold back the commitOperation call until it's done with lookahead.

+== The Planner ==

+The stepper routine is very simple, but the planner is horrendously complex, so I think I want to split the part of the code transforms g-code to moves out as a separate module so it's possible to test and debug it in isolation on the host PC and do things such as generate a nice graph over the speed and acceleration over the entire run and accurately predict the buffer space needed to buffer a g-code.

+An interesting option would be to run the g-code engine on the host and only shuffle the moves over to the controller, the only disadvantage to this approach is that more bandwidth is needed, but timing-wise the constraints are nearly the same as each g-code is converted to moves immediately and we're using USB, so that's not a problem.

+Special handling would be needed to stop the machine in a controlled way if it runs out of moves, but this is very easy to handle as it's only a matter of generating two synthetic moves, one to decellerate from whatever speed the last move was going at and one to creep back to the stopping point.

+Moving the planner off the controller and on to the host has several advantages:
+* Allows the planner to use many more resources to optimize the path, so it might give a better result
+* It's easier to upgrade code on the host.
+* The planner doesn't share its internal move representation with the stepper, so it's possible to remove a lot of the data fields that are only used by the planner from the data sent to the stepper, so the only real buffer in the system, the move buffer, will be able to contain more moves.
+* It might even be possible to remove data from the move bitstream that the stepper doesn't need for that move, like the acceleration data if the move happens at full speed or the data for an axis that doesn't move (the z, a and pixel axises would be still for most of the moves)

+To be fair, the compression trick (removal of planner-only and dead data) from the move stream could be implemented with the planner on the controller too, but it's slightly more tricky as it would have to happen in-place.

+It might be neccesary to have a separate look-ahead buffer where the uncompressed, planner-friendly, moves can be stored, but that raises an issue with engraving moves which have a huge amount of pixels.

+Perhaps the best way around this problem is to always force a flush and immediate compression of engraving moves, which would seem to fit the physical reality of how engraving works.

 = Current sticking points =

 I'll need to look more into how grbl handles modifying the moves during lookahead to design the buffer